 Cut out dough using a 2 1/2-inch doughnut cutter or one 2 1/2-inch and one 1-inch pastry ring (for the center hole).
 Make your cuts as close together as possible to limit waste.
 Re-roll and cut as many donuts as possible.
 Whatever scrap is left should be cut and formed to match the holes, which is why in the end you'll have more holes than bonuts.

-Using chopsticks or a slotted spoon, carefully move 3 to 4 bonuts into the oil, 3 to 4 at a time.
-Using chopsticks, flip after 1 1/2 to 2 minutes per side and continue cooking.
-When the cold dough hits the fat, the temperature is going to fall quickly, so boost the heat and keep an eye on the thermometer.
+Using chopsticks or a slotted spoon, carefully move 3 to 4 bonuts into the oil.
+Cook until puffed and golden brown, 1 1/2 to 2 minutes per side.
+When the cold dough hits the fat, the temperature is going to fall quickly so you'll want to boost the heat back to medium-high and keep an eye on the thermometer.
 Finish up by frying the holes in 2 batches until golden brown, 1 to 2 minutes per side.

 Remove the golden brown rings-of-wonder with a spider to the prepared rack.
 Let cool for 2 minutes before glazing.